Skip to main content

 WordPress Data (Read-Only)

-For data that belongs to WordPress, use standard functions:
+For data that genuinely belongs to WordPress, use standard functions:

 get_option('admin_email');